 Address: 125 I St, Sacramento, CA 95814

 It focuses on the expansive railroad history of the area to provide an in-depth examination of its scope.
-You typically don’t have to book ahead at Railtown 1897 State Historic Park, thankfully.
+Thankfully, you typically don’t have to book ahead at Railtown 1897 State Historic Park.

-However, you can do things like book interactive field trips with your children, explore activities centers for kids and adults, learn more about railroad safety, explore a fun Laboratory of Learning, and visit the student-designed digital exhibit.
+However, you can book interactive field trips with your children, explore activities centers for kids and adults, learn more about railroad safety, explore a fun Laboratory of Learning, and visit the student-designed digital exhibit.

 You may also see professional actors acting out unique historical situations that will entertain you and your children.
 However, you can also explore the museum at your own pace.